 In March 2022, the Company entered into exploration agreements with an option to lease with two private landowners to lease the mineral rights for land parcels adjacent to the Buckingham Gold Project.
-The property consists of 532 acres (215.3 hectares) of private land adjacent to the existing parcels that host the Buckingham Gold vein, extending the potential strike length of the vein to over one mile (1.6 kilometres (km)), as well as adding other land highly prospective for additional gold mineralization.
-The agreements are for a period of five years and the Company must make option payments totalling US\$11,376 in the first year, US\$5,938 in the second year, US\$11,377 in the third year and US\$14,346 in the fourth year to keep the agreement in good standing otherwise it will forfeit the option.
+The combined properties consist of 532 acres (215.3 hectares) of private land adjacent to the existing parcels that host the Buckingham Gold vein, extending the potential strike length of the vein to over one mile (1.6 kilometres (km)), as well as adding other land highly prospective for additional gold mineralization.
+One of the properties consisting of 41 acres was subsequently deemed nonessential and the agreement terminated.
+The agreement covering the remaining 493.8 acres is for a period of five years and the Company must make option payments totalling US\$4,938 on signing and in the first and second years, US\$9,876 in the third year, and US\$12,345 in the fourth and fifth years to keep the agreement in good standing otherwise it will forfeit the option.